xi3793-rpareek/vision-camera-code-scanner-KMB/README.md

 Simply call the `useScanBarcodes()` hook or call `scanBarcodes()` inside of the `useFrameProcessor()` hook.
 In both cases you will need to pass an array of `BarcodeFormat` to specify the kind of barcode you want to detect.

-> Note: The underlying MLKit barcode reader is only created once meaning that changes to the array will not be reflected in the app.
+> Note: The underlying MLKit barcode reader is only created once meaning that changes to the array will not be reflected in the app....

 ```js
 import * as React from 'react';